S3-working-group/s3-practical-guide/slides.md

 ---

-## # Align Flow
+## P9.6: Align Flow

 ![right,fit](img/workflow-and-value/types-of-flow.png)

 * in an effective organization, **flow of information and influence supports the continuous flow of value**
-* alignment is achieved and maintained through the continuous improvement of agreements
+* alignment is achieved and maintained through the continuous improvement of agreements (and individual's decisions)

 ---